DimakatsoMotau/My-Weather-application-/README.md

 ## Usage

 1. Open the app.
-2. Allow location access (if prompted).
+2. Enter a city name in the search bar and press Enter or click the search icon.
-3. View current weather conditions including date, time, temperature, weather conditions, and humidity for your location.
+3. View current weather conditions including date, time, temperature, weather conditions, wind speed and humidity for your location.

 ## Technologies Used